 Understanding the human brain involves exploring its complex structure, various parts of the brain, and their specific functions.
 From regulating essential bodily functions to enabling advanced cognitive processes, the brain is central to our existence.
 By studying its intricate design and operations, students can appreciate the marvel that is the human brain.

-5. What are the main parts of the brain?
+1. What are the three main divisions of the human brain?